These easy frosted brownies are topped with a melt-in-your-mouth chocolate fudge layer and brightened with chocolate rainbow sprinkles.

 - 4 ounces unsweetened chocolate 100% cacao

-- 2 flax eggs (2 tbsp of flaxseed mixed with 5 tbsp water - mimics eggs)
+- 2 flax eggs (2 tablespoon of flaxseed mixed with 5 tablespoon water - mimics eggs)

 - pinch of salt